dakdemir-nmdp/CovCombR/README.md

 - Recommended for publication and inference
 - Slower but more reliable (especially for small samples)

+**SEM Standard Errors** (`se_method = "sem"`, experimental):
+- Supplemented EM method (Meng & Rubin, 1991)
+- Asymptotic approximation using observed information matrix
+- Faster than bootstrap but experimental
+- May be unreliable for small samples or weak overlap
+- Returns diagnostic information (condition number, eigenvalues)
+- Use with caution and validate against bootstrap

 Access results:
 ```r
 Sigma_se <- fit$Sigma_se        # SE on parameter scale